To João and Mariluz

 The world may indeed be pushing us towards more dopaminergic relationships.

-If this is true, more oxytocinergic relationships will be simultaneously pushed away, because dopamine and oxytocin are more opposing molecules than friendly ones.
+If this is true, the more oxytocinergic relationships will be simultaneously pushed away, as dopamine and oxytocin are more opposing molecules than friendly ones.

-Thus, instead of training our children to help our neighborhood - our tribe - for example with local or not-too-distant commerce, we may be pushed to train our children for complex abstractions that can save the world, with grand jobs, in the areas of finance, physics, chemistry, saving less the Joãos and Mariluzes whom we (still) know by name, and more “all humans”, “an entire country”.
+Thus, instead of training our children to help our neighborhood - our tribe -, for example with local or not too distant commerce, we may be pushed to train our children for complex abstractions, which can save the world, with grandiose jobs, in the area of finance, physics, chemistry, saving less the Joãos and Mariluzes whom we (still) know by name, and more “all humans”, “an entire country”.

 Very much like dopamine.
 Very much what scares away oxytocin.

-This is one of my first posts about oxytocin, dopamine, and the job market, our lives.
+This is one of my first posts about oxytocin, dopamine, the job market, our life.

 I know I have some more important things to conclude.
 But I need to write in parts.
 And sleep.
 Let the ideas settle.
 Feel.

-Thank you “João and Mariluz” for the patience in still reading texts that aren't meant to be scrolled down in a short instant, with just one finger.
+Thank you “João and Mariluz” for your patience in still reading texts that are not scrolled down in a brief moment, with just one finger.

 Responses